ellipticaljs/faker-import/README.md

-# MOMENT-IMPORT
+# FAKER-IMPORT

-Reference the moment library using html imports.
+Reference the faker library using html imports.